 Sometimes, however, we need help understanding if our allergens are present.
 Fortunately, you can use many resources to learn about current pollen counts, which is extremely helpful if you have seasonal pollen allergies.
 For example, The Weather Channel provides regional information on tree pollen, grass pollen, and ragweed, making it a useful source for anyone with allergies.
 You can also use the EPA’s AirNow app for information on pollutants that may be causing allergic reactions.

-Finally, you should consider using HEPA air purifiers in your home to deal with an allergic reaction.
-A HEPA air cleaner uses advanced filters to remove a high percentage of particles and allergens, leaving your home with cleaner air, which helps you feel better and could make it easier to sleep.
+Finally, you should consider using air purifiers in your home to deal with an allergic reaction.
+An air cleaner with a high efficiency air filter and a strong motor is able to remove a high percentage of particles and allergens, leaving your home with cleaner air, which helps you feel better and could make it easier to sleep.
 These purifiers can remove pollen, making them a reliable tool during the spring and fall allergy seasons, but they also remove dust, dander, and can even remove smoke odors from your home.
-If you or someone in your household suffers from seasonal or year-long allergies, make sure you are helping them live a healthier life by providing cleaner air with a HEPA air purifier.
+If you or someone in your household suffers from seasonal or year-long allergies, make sure you are helping them live a healthier life by providing cleaner air with an air purifier.